-Page Reviewed / Updated - May 2016
+Page Reviewed / Updated - Oct.
+2017

 It is not necessary to use an attorney when creating a qualified income trust.
 However, for many families it might make sense to do so.
 There are inexpensive guides and documentation available online to help those wishing to undertake the process themselves.
-However, because Medicaid eligibility laws are very complicated and specific to each state, one may find those guides do not provide adequate detail for their situation or their geographic area.
+However, because Medicaid eligibility laws are very complicated and specific to each state, one may find these guides do not provide adequate detail for their situation or their geographic area.
 Since the consequence of an improperly established trust means a denial of Medicaid benefits, for most persons it is advisable to find a Medicaid planning professional to assist in the process.

 Should an individual use a professional service to establish a trust, they will likely experience a fee.
 An attorney or other professional will bill the individual on an hourly basis or a flat rate to set up the trust.
 Typically, the cost is between $1,000 and $2,000, though it could be higher or lower depending on the attorney and state in which the individual resides.
 However, these fees are not significant, and since the primary objective is to lower one's income to a Medicaid-eligible level, these fees should not impact the individual.

 Pooled Income Trusts - also known as a (d)(4)(C), are another type of irrevocable trust, and are managed by non-profit associations.
 This type of trust was established for disabled individuals, mainly disabled minors.
 Allocations are combined with other contributors’ resources and are invested and managed as a pool.
 When the individual in need of care passes away, the remaining resources stay in the pooled trust to help other beneficiaries or are paid to Medicaid.
 Some states do allow Medicaid applicants over the age of 65 to contribute to a pooled income trust without it being in violation of the Medicaid Look Back Period, but not all do.
 Therefore, it is strongly advised to discuss this option with a Medicaid planner.